-Seizure treatment:

-Diazepam or midazolam may be given.
-Refer to the Neurology section on page 160 for full treatment details.
+Note: Refer to the Neurology section for full seizure treatment details (see page 170).

 2.1.5 Wernicke's Encephalopathy

 - Wernicke's Encephalopathy should always be suspected.
 Look for the triad of confusion, ataxia, ophthalmoplegia.
 If the full syndrome is present give thiamine three times daily (100 mg IV over 10 minutes or IM).
 Give until signs resolve or plateau. - For suspected Wernicke's, thiamine 100 mg IM twice daily may be used.
 All patients should be given long term treatment with thiamine 100 mg BD PO and Vit.
 B Complex Strong twice daily at the end of the parenteral regimen.